 The grill does not live up to its versatility with its non-foldable design.
 This makes it difficult to transport, thus it is more suitable for your backyard.
 It is also an attractive piece that can act as a center point on your patio.

 You can get a portable version of the grill, but you will have to buy a separate griddle surface.
 It is up to you to consider which feature makes the most sense.

 Its cold-rolled steel griddle top and the burners and firebox, all made of stainless steel, make this a formidable grill.
-Its griddle is one of the sturdiest, partly because it does not fold and also because of the immaculate construction.
-Overall, the build quality of the Camp Chef Flat Top grill is of top-notch quality, and its durability is desirable.
+Its griddle is one of the sturdiest, partly because it does not fold and also because of its immaculate construction.
+Overall, the build quality of the Camp Chef Flat Top Grill is of top-notch quality, and its durability is desirable.

 The griddle top has excellent heat distribution.
 The grill’s burners sit just below the griddle top’s surface, and they have a heat dispersing design that maximizes heat retention and saves on fuel consumption.
 You can also use two-zone cooking on the grill’s surface, meaning you can have two burners off and two on high, and still get a warm side and a high heat side.

 Although it is non-foldable, the grill has two adjustable feet on the sides for balance.
 There are also two smooth and portable wheels that make it easy to move the grill on both flat surfaces and uneven terrain.

 The grill is relatively heavy at 144 lbs, but you can easily move it around your backyard.
 However, It is harder to take it with you to far-off places, as moving it to the car will require two people or more.

 Storage and Prep

 The grill has two foldable side shelves that you can use during prep, and they also fold down during storage.
 Due to this, they take up less space, making storage easier.
 The grill goes down about 20 inches with the shelves folded – from 62.5 inches to 40 inches.